DayTimeChunks/google-scholarship/projects/05-memory-game/README.md

 2. You have unlimited number of moves.
 However, the more moves you take, the less final stars you will have, and the lower your score.
 Your final score will be:

     *Final Score = Pairs Matched* • 2 • *Number of Stars*

 3. You will also be timed, but this does not affect your score!
-The timer starts inly after you open the first card.
+The timer starts only after you open the first card!

 ## About